pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

     });
     ```

-1. Add an `advisory` resource policy that ensures that all S3 buckets have a `Department` tag.
+1. Add an `advisory` resource policy ensuring all S3 buckets have a `Department` tag.
 (This example was covered in the slides, but you may want to try writing one from scratch.)
 1. Run the policy pack against your infrastructure:

     ```bash